Posts

 Image

-Update 2020 I have a new paper: Quantum Mechanics and Raman Spectroscopy Refute Greenhouse Theory Update May 2017 I am currently writing up a new paper, bringing together everything I know in an improved format.
-I have had many discussions with professional scientists, from which I am still positive about my hypothesis.
-Update 2016 04 23 While I have had the support of two professors, others have shown absolute dislike to my discoveries.
-I was in review with a retired professor of chemistry, a climate sceptic, for 1 mo nth, 40 odd email exchanges, and he gave me every logical fallacy in the book, red herrings, and in the end, suggested I made it all up.
-I have not made this up.
+Update 2020 I have a new paper: Quantum Mechanics and Raman Spectroscopy Refute Greenhouse Theory Update May 2017 I am writing a new paper, bringing together everything I know in an improved format.
+I have had many discussions with professional scientists and am still optimistic about my hypothesis.
+Update 2016 04 23 While I have had the support of two professors, others have absolutely disliked my discoveries.
+I was in review with a retired professor of chemistry, a climate sceptic, for one month and forty-odd email exchanges, and he gave me every logical fallacy in the book, red herrings, and, in the end, suggested I made it all up.
+I have yet to make this up.
 I have posted on a page a transcript of a dialogue I had with some scientists on Facebook.
 I want to post this to show the fallacies.
-If I am wrong.
-Tell me where I am wrong, and if I see I am wrong I will change my claim.
-Reinterpreting and Augmenting John Tyndall’s 1859 Greenhouse Gas Experime
+If I am wrong, tell me where I am wrong, and if I see I am wrong, I will change my claim.
+Reinterpreting and Augmenting John Tyndall’s 1859 Greenhouse Gas Exp...

 Natural fractal lake, Arethusa Pool, the worlds only?